mamonu/splink/docs/comparators.md

 $$Jaro Winkler = Jaro + p \cdot l \cdot (1 - Jaro)$$

+where
+$Jaro$ is the Jaro similarity score,
+$p$ is the scaling factorfor how much the score is adjusted upwards for having common prefixes. {\displaystyle p} p should not exceed 0.25 (i.e. 1/4, with 4 being the maximum length of the prefix being considered), otherwise the similarity could become larger than 1.
+The standard value for this constant in Winkler's work is {\displaystyle p=0.1}p=0.1

-where $Jaro$ is the Jaro similarity score, $p$ is the scaling factor, $l$ is the length of the common prefix, and $1 - Jaro$ is the penalty for non-matching characters at the beginning of the strings.
+$l$ is the length of the common prefix, and $1 - Jaro$ is the penalty for non-matching characters at the beginning of the strings.